wilfchun/coastalme_TESTING/README.md

 CoastalME (Coastal Modelling Environment) simulates the long-term behaviour of a coast.
 This initial version is a prototype which considers simple soft cliff cross-shore effects only.

-By David Favis-Mortlock (Environmental Change Institute, University of Oxford) and Andres Payo (British Geological Survey)
+By Andres Payo and Dave Favis-Mortlock (both British Geological Survey)

 This is the TESTING version of CoastalME.
 See <a href="https://github.com/coastalme/coastalme" target="_blank">https://github.com/coastalme/coastalme</a> for the most recent release version of the source code.